Uncertainty Quantification of MLE for Entity Ranking with Covariates

 Among various models for the ranking problem, the most well-known one is the Bradley-Terry-Luce (BTL) model \citep{bradley1952rank,luce2012individual}, which assumes the existence of scores $\{\theta_i^*\}_{i=1}^{n}$ of $n$ compared items such that the preference between item $i$ and item $j$ is given by

 The underlying assumption of this BTL model is the scores of compared items are fixed and do not explicitly use their attributes.
 However, in many real-world applications, covariate information often exists and this heterogeneity needs to be incorporated.
 For example, US News and Times Higher Education consider many characteristics of universities, such as international research reputation, teaching quality, the ratio between students and professors, and citations to conduct global university rankings.
-In addition, in NBA basketball competitions, the final rank of a team is also affected by its underlying attributes, such as the ability to defend, make a three-point shot, etc. Thus, a crucial question still remains open: \begin{quote} ``\emph{Can one design a provably efficient mechanism for ranking by incorporating features of compared items and conduct associated high-dimensional statistical inference?}" \end{quote}
+In addition, in NBA basketball competitions, the final rank of a team is also affected by its underlying attributes, such as the ability to defend, make a three-point shot, etc.

+Thus, a crucial question still remains open: \begin{quote} ``\emph{Can one design a provably efficient mechanism for ranking by incorporating features of compared items and conduct associated high-dimensional statistical inference?}" \end{quote}

-To this end, we introduce a new model that incorporates feature information of items into the BTL model, called the Covariate-Assisted Ranking Estimation (CARE) model.
-Specifically, we address covariate heterogeneity by assuming the underlying score (ability) of the $i$-th item is given by $\alpha_i^*+\bx_i^\top \bbeta^*$ where $\bx_i^\top \bbeta^*$ captures the covariate effect and $\alpha_i^*$ is the intrinsic score that can not be explained by the covariate.
+To this end, we follow the idea from related literature \citep{turner2012bradley,li2022bayesian}, by incorporating feature information of items into the BTL model, and call the model the Covariate-Assisted Ranking Estimation (CARE) model.
+Specifically, we address covariate heterogeneity by assuming the underlying score (ability) of the $i$-th item is given by $\alpha_i^*+\bx_i^\top \bbeta^*$, where $\bx_i^\top \bbeta^*$ captures the covariate effect and $\alpha_i^*$ is the intrinsic score that cannot be explained by the covariate.
 In this case, the outcome of pairwise comparison is modeled as

 We do not assume that all pairs are compared.
 Rather, each pair is selected at random for comparison.
-In specific, we let the underlying comparison graph be the Erdős-Rényi random graph with edge probability $p$.
+In specific, we let the underlying comparison graph be a realization of the Erdős-Rényi random graph with edge probability $p$.
 In addition, once a pair is selected, they are compared $L$ times.
+This can be two teams matching $L$ times or two universities ranked $L$ times by experts.
 In this work, we consider the fixed design in the sense that the randomness only comes from results of comparisons.